jessbudd/portfolio-site/src/site/posts/setting-up-git-aliases.md

 It turns out I had only created temporary aliases that existed in that sinlge CLI window only.
 To create global aliases that would persist in all future windows I needed to add them to my `.bash_profile`.

-On a mac, the `.bash_profile` file will be located in your home username folder.
+On a mac, the `.bash_profile` file is located in the home username folder.
 This was a hidden file, so I needed to show all hidden files by pressing `cmd + shft + . ` to find it.

 So in my `.bash_profile` file I typed the exact same code as I'd typed the day before.